connor4312/fsu-entrance/readme.md

 Now, all this code works, but is intentionally ugly and unreadable.
 Your task is to take one of these projects - whatever two languages you feel most comfortable with - and turn them into nice and readable APIs.
 Bonus points for implementing unit testing or additional nifty features.

-Your applications must expose the same external interface as the original application (same commands and arguments), and must be functional. **You must use at least two separate families of languages** - we don't want one-trick devs in here!
+Your applications must expose the same external interface as the original application (same commands and arguments), and must be functional. **You must use at least two separate families of languages** - we don't want one-trick unicorns in here!
 For example, you can complete a version in Java and C# or Python and Ruby, but you cannot complete a version simply in Javascript and Dogescript.

 Good luck!